JaxPlays-Inc/jaxplays.org/content/productions/2026/2026-morning-after-grace.md

 description: >-
   This heartfelt Baby Boomer adult comedy explores love, loss, aging and medical marijuana.
 The story follows Angus and Abigail, whose chance encounter sparks the possibility of new love.
 ---

+The morning after a one-night stand, Angus and Abigail wake up in a Florida retirement community apartment with foggy memories, sharp wit, and no clear plan for what comes next.
+When their neighbor Ollie enters the picture, what begins as an awkward comedy of errors grows into a warm, funny, and unexpectedly moving story about aging, grief, second chances, and the courage it takes to keep living — and loving — fully.

+### Alhambra Theatre discusses *Morning After Grace* on WJCT News 89.9's *First Coast Connect*
+{{< youtube pHtPDWSrV68 >}}

+### *Morning After Grace* premieres at the Alhambra Theatre on *River City Live*
+{{< youtube a7fiISY9EIg >}}

+### Alhambra opens *Morning After Grace* on *First Coast News*
+{{< youtube oVbFIbpFfaI >}}